-Somewhere between Charles Addams's original The Addams Family cartoon, which debuted in The New Yorker in 1938, and the Broadway take on the movie, Morticia Addams became as central to October as the Jack-o'-lantern.
-It was Angelica Huston's turn as the macabre matriarch in Barry Sonnenfeld's 1991 film, however, that solidified the character's iconic status.
-Morticia is the most glamorous member of the Addams family, with waist-length black hair and a body poured into a skintight black gown.
+Somewhere between Charles Addams's original The Addams Family cartoon, which debuted in The New Yorker in 1938, and the Broadway take on the movie, Morticia Addams became as central to October and Halloween as the jack-o'-lantern.
+It was Anjelica Huston's turn as the macabre matriarch in Barry Sonnenfeld's 1991 film, however, that solidified the character's iconic status.
+Morticia is the most glamorous member of the Addams family, with waist-length black hair and a body that looks like it was poured into her skintight black gown.

 Luckily, there's no need to break out real hair dye at this time of year.
-You can score a Deluxe Morticia Wig ($25) or spray your real locks black with black hair dye ($6) and wash it out the next morning.
-(If you have blond hair, we'd recommend going with a wig since there's always a chance of your hair reacting with a new, pigmented product.)
+You can score a Deluxe Morticia Wig ($36) or spray your real locks black with black hair dye ($10) and wash it out the next morning.
+(If you have blonde hair, we'd recommend going with a wig, since there's always a chance of your hair becoming semi-permanently tinged with a new, pigmented product.)

 Thing probably wasn't doing Morticia's makeup, but it was still quite heavy-handed.
-Start with a foundation a shade or two lighter than your natural skin color, like this one, BareMinerals Bare Skin Foundation ($30), and sweep Almay Clear Complexion Powder in Light ($11) on top.
-Use the darkest eyebrow pencil you can find, like Rimmel Professional Eyebrow Pencil in Black Brown ($3) (or any black eyeliner you have on hand) to fill in your eyebrows.
+(Ba-dum-tss.)
+Start with a foundation a shade or two lighter than your natural skin color, like Kat Von D's Lock-It Tattoo Foundation ($36), and blend like your life depends on it.
+Next, sweep Almay Clear Complexion Powder in Light ($7) or Ben Nye Banana Light Powder ($14) on top.
+Use the darkest eyebrow pencil you can find, like Rimmel Professional Eyebrow Pencil in Black Brown ($7) (or any black pencil liner you have on hand) to fill in your eyebrows.

 Go ahead and exaggerate their shape both up and out—this is the one time it's okay to look like your eyebrows are drawn on, but keep in mind you don't want them to look blocky.